thanabodeeB/RateLimited/README.md

-# RateLimit implementation Code Challenge
+# Rate Limit implementation Code Challenge

 For this project I use c# ASP.NET MVC to implement the funtionality.<br/>
 The project should be able to complie in Visual Studio 2017 or newer.<br/>